pali-english/pali-english.github.io/README.md

 purged of hope, they’ve wasted their chance:
 that is indeed the supreme person!

+    Assaddho akataññū ca:
+        Assaddho: without faith
+        Akataññū: ungrateful
+        Ca: and

+    Sandhicchedo ca yo naro:
+        Sandhicchedo: a breaker of bonds or agreements
+        Ca: and
+        Yo: who
+        Naro: is a person

+    Hatāvakāso vantāso:
+        Hatāvakāso: opportunity wasted
+        Vantāso: purged of hope

+    Sa ve uttamaporiso:
+        Sa: that
+        Ve: indeed
+        Uttamaporiso: is the supreme person

 Gāme vā yadi vāraññe,
 Ninne vā yadi vā thale;
 Yattha arahanto viharanti,